CraigClem/Client/README.md

 # Approach

 As a group we discussed various ideas that we felt would allow us to consolidate and implement the new concepts and languages we had just learned the weeks before in class.
 Based on a class experience where one of the tutors was showing us previous completed projects Bradley came up with the idea of creating a platform where students from the course could showcase all their projects in one place making it easier for the tutors to show a large selection of projects in place.
 After looking at various existing sites we started whiteboarding to plan our page layout and the database models.
+Throughout the week, the Team and I had daily stand-ups to discuss our progress, allocate new tasks based on which areas needed working on and who would like to either build on their understanding of said areas or who felt most confident.

 ### Model Realationships